You’ve packed your bags. Tickets are booked. Now comes the tricky part — how will you stay online once you land?

 What Exactly Is Pocket WiFi and Why Do Travelers Still Use It?

+Pocket WiFi is a portable router that connects to a cellular network and creates a personal WiFi hotspot.
 A Pocket WiFi is a small, portable device that works like a mini router.
+This small device, often referred to as a dedicated device or mobile hotspot, connects to local mobile networks using a local SIM card.
 You carry it in your bag, switch it on, and it creates a WiFi network for your phone, laptop, or tablet — just like your home broadband.

 But there’s a flip side.
 You need to charge it.
 Carry it everywhere.
 And if you forget it at the hotel or lose it — that’s a big headache.
 Some providers also ask for a deposit or charge late return fees.